 In the fall of 1948, ground was broken for Engine House Two and Engine House Three.
 Both engine houses were put into service on September 7, 1949, with five new hires assigned to Engine House Two and four men to Engine Three.
 Engine House Two would serve the southeast areas of the city and Engine House Three would serve the southwest area of the city.

 In January 1957, Warren Township would become the City of Warren.
 The fire department would be composed of 47 full time men, operating six engines, three grass trucks, two ambulances, one inspector's car and one chief’s car.
 Also in 1957, the newly founded city incorporated the "old” Village of Warren into its boundaries.
-With the village, would come its volunteer hall.
+With the Village, The City of Warren would inherit it's volunteer hall.
 This fire hall would become Warren Station Four.
 Station Four would serve the northwest area of the city.

 On February 7, 1957, because of its ever-increasing duties and for the advancement of the fire department, Mayor Arthur J. Miller would select William B. Burr as the department's first Fire Commissioner.
 On assuming his duties, Fire Commissioner Burr started to plan the expansion of the Warren Fire Department, not just for the present but for the future.
 Because of the immediate need for another engine house, additional personnel, an aerial truck, squad truck, and additional ambulances, Commissioner Burr went before City Council and received extra funding.

 On November 6, 1957, ground was broken for Engine Company Five at Common Road and Hoover.
 Completion was set for July 1958.
 Station Five would serve the northeast area of the city.